tercen/starter_guide/docs/export_data.md

 Select **Download**

-A CSV file of the data will be created and downloaded to your desktop.
+A CSV data file will be created and downloaded to your desktop.

 Save the Data Step.
 Return to the Workflow Canvas and Rename it "Export Table."